New university campus

 The Manchester Engineering Campus Development (MECD) includes the development of a new, world-class engineering campus by the University of Manchester in Manchester, UK.

-The campus development is part of a ten-year transformation project worth £1bn ($1.33bn) initiated by the university to build a single campus with international standards offering bespoke educational facilities to students and staff.
+The campus development is part of a ten-year transformation project, worth £1bn ($1.33bn), initiated by the university to build a single campus with international standards, offering bespoke educational facilities to students and staff.

 University of Manchester master plan

-To spur the development of the initiated programme, the university has appointed three contractors through a partnership agreement to deliver the majority of the projects over the coming years.
+To spur the development of the initiated programme, the university has appointed three contractors, through a partnership agreement, to deliver the majority of the projects over the coming years.
 The contractors include Laing O’Rourke, Sir Robert McAlpine, and Balfour Beatty.

 Manchester Engineering Campus design details

-Sustainable features of the engineering campus
+Sustainable features of the Manchester Engineering Campus

 Balfour Beatty was awarded a £287m ($381m) contract for the MECD in November 2017.
-The contractual scope includes construction of workshops and other engineering facilities.
+The contractual scope includes the construction of workshops and other engineering facilities.

-Mecanoo was appointed as the chief designer and architect for the project in 2014.
-Arup Group was tasked with providing civil, mechanical and electrical engineering services, and public health services.
+Design, planning, and engineering services firm Arup Group was tasked with providing civil, mechanical, and electrical engineering services, and public health services.